barth-lab/phenix_with_spades/README.md

 tar -xvf rosetta.tar.gz
 tar -xvf phenix.tar.gz
 ```
-Before installing phenix, you need to copy over the changes to the rosetta refinement files such that the spades arguments can be read in
+Before installing phenix, you need to copy over the changes to the rosetta refinement files such that the spades arguments can be read in:
 ```
 cd /path/to/this/folder/phenix_changes/
 cp refine.py /path/to/phenix/modules/phenix/phenix/rosetta/
 cp rosetta_refine.py /path/to/phenix/modules/phenix/phenix/command_line/
 ```
 Where `/path/to/phenix/` is the current path to Phenix (e.g. `/home/lucas/phenix`).
-When running ```phenix.rosetta_refine``` later on, one can access these extra flags by parsing the ```spades_args=/path/to/flags.file``` argument
+When running ```phenix.rosetta_refine``` later on, one can access these extra flags by parsing the ```spades_args=/path/to/flags.file``` argument.

-Next we can install phenix
+Next we can install phenix:
 ```
 cd phenix/
 ./install --prefix /path/to/phenix/phenix/install_dir